Here are the three questions that we asked from the top SEO consultants:

 Ans 1: High-quality content that naturally attracts links.
 It’s the ONLY evergreen strategy that works like a charm no matter which year it is.
 Yes, there are over 200 ranking factors that Google uses to rank a page but content that attracts links is the best-ranking factor that works great for any kind of website.

-Ans 2: I think 2019, you’ll see a lot more changes related to voice search.
+Ans 2: I think in 2021, you’ll see a lot more changes related to voice search.
 People are using voice search so if your content and website are properly optimized for voice search results, you’ll definitely see a huge traffic growth.

 Ans 3: Creating FAQ sections are working well.
 Also, getting Google featured snippets is easy if you try to answer users’ queries directly.
 Make sure to find questions that your target audience might type in Google search and answer those questions through your blog posts.